 - What are the cushions filled with?
 The most common filling is polyurethane – make sure you’re getting a high density as it will be firmer and should hold up longer.

 While the inside of a sofa is obviously very important, the fabric is also critical.
 When selecting a fabric/upholstery, you’ll want to think about who will be using the sofa and how often.
 If you have pets or children and the sofa will be in a high traffic area you’ll want to avoid delicate fabrics and colors (ex. white) because they’ll be stained or snagged before the delivery guy even leaves.
 For high traffic sofas used by children and/or pets, consider something like microfiber.

 When it comes to looks, remember that a sofa is meant to be a long term investment.
 You don’t want to pick a color or style that will be outdated before the next year rolls around.
-With that in mind, avoid prints and patterns.
+With that in mind, avoid prints and patterns (check Club Furniture for more tips).
 These tend to go out of style fast.
 It’s generally a good idea to stick to neutral colors like beige, almond, and tan.

 If you’re groaning at the thought of “bland” furniture, don’t worry.
 You can always dress it up with pops of color.
 Use throw pillows, a throw over the back of the sofa, or a slip cover to alter the color.
 Depending on your style, you can pick up cheap and colorful ottomans, end tables, and coffee tables at places like Ikea and Target.
 The great thing about using accessories to bring fun shades to your sofa is that they can easily be swapped out as your taste and style changes.
 Orange today, green tomorrow.